EngineeringShare/engineering-hub/_pages/btec-unit-40.md

   </style>
 </head>

-# 🧭 T-Level Engineering Hub
+# 🤖 BTEC Unit 40 – Industrial Robotics

-This is the hub for T-Level Unit 8: Electrical and Electronic Principles — covering circuit theory, DC and AC networks, magnetism and electromagnetism, semiconductors, and signals.
-Use the cards below to access lessons, assignments, and support materials.
+Welcome to the Unit 40 class hub.
+Here you’ll find everything from robot types to applications in industry.
+Click a card to view lessons, assignments, or reference material.

 ---

 <div class="projects">
   {% assign all_posts = site.posts | sort: "title" %}
   {% for post in all_posts %}
-    {% if post.units contains "T-Level Unit 08" %}
+    {% if post.units contains "BTEC Unit 40" %}
       <a class="card-link" href="{{ '/engineering-hub' | append: post.url }}">
         <div class="card">
           <h3>{{ post.title }}</h3>